rios0rios0/guide/Cookbooks/Tools-&-Setup.md

 If at any moment, a dev chooses to use macOS or Windows, this place would be a good spot to leave some specific tips and help.

 ### Windows
 * Windows Subsystem for Linux.
-You can follow the guide at [How to setup the WSL?]()
+You can follow the guide at [How to set up the WSL?]()
-* Handling ssh keys on WSL2 ([Use an ssh-agent in WSL with your ssh setup from windows 10 | by Philipp Scheit | Medium](https://pscheit.medium.com/use-an-ssh-agent-in-wsl-with-your-ssh-setup-in-windows-10-41756755993e))
+* Handling ssh keys on WSL2 ([Use an ssh-agent in WSL with your ssh setup from Windows 10 | by Philipp Scheit | Medium](https://pscheit.medium.com/use-an-ssh-agent-in-wsl-with-your-ssh-setup-in-windows-10-41756755993e))

 ## Containers
 Some projects are going to use Docker and Docker Compose containers.
 It’s good to have them installed.